England Ireland Find Havens

 What facilities are available?

 Electricity and a fresh water tap are available at Warsash Jetty.
-The water may be used free of charge and electricity is included in the berthing fees.
-The Harbour Office no longer provides any shower facilities, but public toilets are available at Warsash and Hamble Village.
+The water can be used free of charge, and electricity is included in the berthing fees.
+The Harbour Office no longer provides shower facilities, but public toilets are available at Warsash and Hamble Village.
 The Hamble Jetty also has a water tap.
-There is a Recycling Point on the Harbour Masters Jetty.
+A Recycling Point is located on the Harbour Master's Jetty.

-Diesel, unleaded petrol and gas are available at the upstream Stone Pier fuel pontoon.
-Fuel may also be obtained across the river at the head of pontoon ‘B’ of MDL’s Port Hamble Marina, or at Swanwick Marina self-serve fuels berth pontoon ‘F’, again upriver.
+Diesel, unleaded petrol, and gas are available at the upstream Stone Pier fuel pontoon.
+Fuel can also be obtained across the river at the head of pontoon ‘B’ at MDL’s Port Hamble Marina or at Swanwick Marina's self-serve fuel berth on pontoon ‘F’, again upriver.

-The harbour office provides general waste disposal, and full recycling facilities at Warsash.
+The harbour office provides general waste disposal and full recycling facilities at Warsash.
 Arrangements can be made for the disposal of waste oil.
 A sewage pump is available for vessels with holding tanks at Harbour Master's Jetty, Warsash.
-There are maintenance piles at Warsash, Hamble and Lands End Hard.
-Available on first come first serve basis, the charge is £25 for 24 hours or part thereof for visiting vessels.
+Maintenance piles are available at Warsash, Hamble, and Lands End Hard.
+These are on a first-come, first-served basis, with a charge of £25 for 24 hours or part thereof for visiting vessels.

-Warsash village offers a selection of shops, pubs and restaurants up to and including some mini-supermarkets and a village post office.
-Hamble, or Hamble-Le-Rice, >, accessible by ferry, features several restaurants and pubs plus a useful mini supermarket.
-The village is served by Hamble railway station, which provides services to both Southampton Central and Portsmouth Harbour.
+Warsash village offers a selection of shops, pubs, and restaurants, including some mini-supermarkets and a village post office.
+Hamble, or Hamble-Le-Rice, accessible by ferry, features several restaurants and pubs, as well as a useful mini supermarket.
+The village is served by Hamble railway station, which provides trains to both Southampton Central and Portsmouth Harbour.
 These services run once per hour in each direction.
-From Hamble rail station a local bus service operates to Hamble village.
-It is also linked by ferry to Warsash, and has bus services from pre-dawn to late night / early morning to and from Southampton and Eastleigh.
+From Hamble rail station, a local bus service operates to Hamble village.
+It is also linked by ferry to Warsash and has bus services running from early morning to late night / early morning to and from Southampton and Eastleigh.

 Any security concerns?